 THE UPSHOT: The screen technology is in use in high-end smartphones, but it has been very difficult to make larger screens with consistent results.
 In 2007, Sony Corp. started selling an 11-inch OLED TV for about $2,500, but it never followed it up with a bigger model.
 Since then, LG and Samsung have shown prototype OLED TVs at the annual CES show, but hadn't revealed any marketing plans until this week.

-PRICE: Samsung and LG didn't say, but expect the sets to cost more than $5,000 each.
+THE DOWNSIDE: Samsung and LG haven't announced a price, but expect the sets to cost more than $5,000 each.
 It'll take at least a few years for prices to come down enough for most people.